Self-affine sponges with random contractions: Introduction and results

 for all $n \in \N$, whenever $i_k \ne j_k$ for some $k \in \{1, \ldots, n\}$.
 Additionally, $X$ satisfies the \emph{strong open set condition} if there exists an open set $U \subset \R^d$ such that $U \cap X \ne \emptyset$, $\varphi_i(U) \cap \varphi_j(U) = \emptyset$ for all $i \ne j$, and $\varphi_i(U) \subseteq U$ for all $i \in \{1, \ldots, N\}$.
 As shown in \cite[\S 6.2]{BaranyHochmanRapaport2019}, the strong open set condition implies exponential separation.
 Furthermore, we say that $X$ satisfies the \emph{fixed point condition} if the affine maps in $\Phi$ do not share a common fixed point.
 A tuple $\A \in \GL_d(\R)^N$ is termed \emph{proximal} if the semigroup it generates contains a matrix with a simple dominant eigenvalue, and \emph{strongly irreducible} if no finite collection $\mathcal{V}$ of proper subspaces exists such that $A_i \mathcal{V} = \mathcal{V}$ for all $i \in \{1, \ldots, N\}$.
 Hochman and Rapaport \cite[Theorem 1.1]{HochmanRapaport2022} proved that for a self-affine set $X \subset \R^2$ satisfying both the exponential separation condition and the fixed point condition, with an associated matrix tuple $\A$ that is proximal and strongly irreducible, it holds that

 More recently, Morris and Sert \cite[Theorem 1.5]{MorrisSert2023preprint}, building on Rapaport \cite[Theorem 1.9]{Rapaport2024}, extended this result to $\R^3$ under the strong open set condition.

 Although reducible matrices represent a topologically and measure-theoretically exceptional subset, they merit attention due to their inclusion of significant examples, such as self-affine sponges.
 A self-affine set $X$ is termed a \emph{self-affine sponge} if its associated matrix tuple $\A = (A_1, \ldots, A_N)$ comprises diagonal matrices, with $A_i = \diag(\alpha_i^{(1)}, \ldots, \alpha_i^{(d)})$.
 In the planar case, these sets are commonly known as \emph{self-affine carpets}, a prominent subclass of self-affine sets that has been thoroughly explored since the 1980s; see, for instance, \cite{Bedford1984,McMullen1984}.
-We say that a self-affine sponge has a \emph{simple Lyapunov spectrum} if the set of Lyapunov exponents (of its equilibrium state), defined as
+A self-affine sponge has \emph{distinct diagonal entries} if, for every pair $j,k \in \{1,\ldots,d\}$ with $j \ne k$, there is an index $i \in \{1,\ldots,N\}$ such that $|\alpha_i^{(j)}| \ne |\alpha_i^{(k)}|$.
+The affinity dimension $\dimaff(\A)$ in this context is the unique $s \geq 0$ satisfying